There's a bunch of different recruitment ads that we have found for rioters.

 So you see, he doesn't know what he's doing.

-Uh sorry, folks, I just can't believe this.
+I just can't believe this.

-I cannot believe maybe I'm getting ahead of myself here.
+Maybe I'm getting ahead of myself here.

-I mean everybody knows that, but that you can hire your own chef.
+but that you can hire your own chef.

-Uh but we're talking about actual West Wing political jobs, people that are there to serve the president, chief of staff's office.
+But we're talking about actual West Wing political jobs, people that are there to serve the president, chief of staff's office.

 You know, I've been in there.

-It is a crowded place, and it's a lot of people.
+It is a crowded place and it's a lot of people.

-I just government-wide, not just in the West Wing, but 4,000.
+I just, well, that's government-wide, not just in the West Wing, but 4,000.

-Who who knew that?
+Who knew that?

 Is that your question?

-Well, I don't think I don't think most people know it's 4,000, but most people know presidents get to put their people in there.
+Well, I don't think, I don't think most people know it's 4,000, but most people know presidents get to put their people in there.

 He can fire all the U.S. attorneys, and usually does.